xrstf/gimps/README.md

     patterns:
       - 'k8c.io/**'
       - 'github.com/kubermatic/**'

   - name: kubernetes
     patterns:
       - 'k8s.io/**'
       - '*.k8s.io/**'

+# gimps can enforce aliases for certain imports.
+For example, you can ensure
+# that all imports of "k8s.io/api/core/v1" are aliased as "corev1".
+# Rules are processed one at a time and the first matching is applied.
+#
+# There are a few important caveats to note:
+#
+#   * gimps only tokenizes source code and doesn't have deep knowledge of
+#     the semantics.
+If a package named "foo" is important and a local
+#     function call to `foo.DoSomething()` happens, gimps cannot determine
+#     whether "foo" here is the package or a local variable.
+#     To prevent accidental rewrites, ensure to never name a variable after
+#     any imported package (i.e. don't shadow the package name).
+#   * Rewriting aliases requires to load package dependencies for each
+#     package that is processed.
+This requires quite a bit of CPU and can
+#     can slow down gimps noticibly.
+If no rules are configured, gimps
+#     automatically skips loading package dependencies.
+aliasRules:
+  - # a unique name
+    name: k8s-api
+    # a Go regexp, ideally anchored (with ^ and $) to prevent mismatches,
+    # all packages that match will get an alias as configured below.
+    # The example below matches for example "k8s.io/api/core/v1"
+    expr: '^k8s.io/api/([a-z0-9-]+)/(v[a-z0-9-]+)$'
+    # the alias to use for the import; you will most likely always use
+    # references to groups in the expr ($1 gives the first matched group, etc.).
+    # Pay attention to not accidentically generate the same alias for
+    # multiple packages used in the same file (gimps will abort in this case).
+    # With the example package above, the configuration below yields "corev1".
+    alias: '$1$2'

+  - name: k8s-apimachinery
+    # contains an optional third subpackage, $4 will be empty if no subpackage was found
+    expr: '^k8s.io/apimachinery/pkg/apis/([a-z0-9-]+)/(v[a-z0-9-]+)(/([a-z0-9-]+))?$'
+    alias: '$1$2$4'

 # paths that match any of the following glob expressions (relative to the
 # go.mod) will be ignored; if nothing is configured, the following shows